 M.A. from the University of California, Berkeley, and a B.A. from Brooklyn College.
 He has published numerous articles and reviews over the course of three decades, and is a frequent speaker at industry conferences.

-Randall Sakamoto is Executive Vice President and Director of Research.
-He joined Rosen Consulting Group in 2006 and is based in Berkeley.
+Randall Sakamoto is President and Director of Research.
 Mr. Sakamoto is responsible for overseeing operations, including the delivery

 of strategic services to clients and business development.
 Mr. Sakamoto has more than a decade of experience in real estate research, consulting and strategic advisory.
 Prior to joining RCG,